jrpotter/notebook/computability/regular.md

 %%ANKI
 Basic
-What must be done to convert a DFA converted into a GNFA?
+What must be done to convert a DFA into a GNFA?
 Back: N/A. Every DFA is a GNFA.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764474685705-->